leighmacdonald/gbans/README.md

 ## Documentation

-For installation, configuration and usage instruction, please see the [docs](docs) directory.
+For installation, configuration and usage instruction, developer notes, please see the [docs](docs) directory.